-- 1) Initiate and pursue collection of debt (written notice and demand for payment, Repayment Agreement, Tribal Court contract enforcement proceedings, etc.). - 2) Prior to the end of TOKA's then current fiscal year, accounts receivable older than one (1) year will be included on the account receivable list of doubtful/bad debt.
-Recognize allowance for bad debt. - 3) The account receivable list of doubtful/bad debt may also include accounts receivable for bankrupt or deceased individuals and debts less than one (1) year old that are subject to third party payer rules which do not allow billing after a certain period of time.
-The list will provide information regarding the collection history of each potential doubtful/bad debt. - 4) If deemed uncollectible (older than six (6) years old and no judgment has been issued by the Nation's Tribal Court), present list of uncollectible bad debts to TOKA Board of Directors, together with recommendation and request for write-off approval. - 5) A copy of the minutes reflecting the TOKA Board of Directors' approval to write off bad debts shall be forwarded to the TOKA Finance Department to use for backup when removing bad debts from the accounts receivable balance.
+- 1) Initiate and pursue collection of debt (written notice and demand for payment,, Tribal Court contract enforcement proceedings, etc.). - 2) Prior to the end of TOKA's then current fiscal year, accounts receivable older than one (1) year will be included on the account receivable list of doubtful/bad debt.
+Recognize Bad Debt Allowance. - 3) The account receivable list of doubtful/bad debt may also include accounts receivable for bankrupt or deceased individuals and debts less than one (1) year old that are subject to third party payer rules which do not allow billing after a certain period of time.
+The list will provide information regarding the collection history of each potential doubtful/bad debt. - 4) If deemed uncollectible (older than six (6) years old, Participant has vacated the TOKA housing unit and is no longer a TOKA housing program Participant and no judgment has been issued by the Nation's Tribal Court), present list of uncollectible bad debts to TOKA Board of Directors, together with recommendation and request for write-off approval. - 5) A copy of the minutes reflecting the TOKA Board of Directors' approval to write off bad debts shall be forwarded to the TOKA Finance Department to use for backup when removing bad debts from the accounts receivable balance.
 TOKA's Finance Department shall write off Board of Director-approved bad debts as an expense and use non-federal funds to fund bad debt expense. - 6) TOKA's Finance Department shall file bad debt backup documentation so that information may be reviewed by TOKA management and/or auditors.